bzvnr/4chan-Link-Updater/README.md

 ## Features

 - Functions to replace post and thread links for 4chan and dead 4chan archives with lives ones automatically
-- Regular expressions for archive sites and their respective boards
+- Regular expressions for 4chan archive sites and their respective boards

 ## Rationale

 Threads on the imageboard 4chan are ephemeral, meaning they become inaccessible after some time.
-Once a thread is deleted, links to it no longer work.
+Links to the thread no longer work once a thread becomes inaccessible.

-4chan archives that preserve threads past their deletion exist, but the links that redirect to 4chan are still invalid.
+4chan archive sites that preserve threads past their deletion exist, but the 4chan links remain broken.
 Additionally, 4chan archives can go offline, rendering links to those archives broken.

 This project solves that problem by providing functions to replace those broken / dead links with live ones automatically.